theupdateframework/taps/tap8.md

 compromised, they have to wait for role T to replace the key with a new, trusted key.

-With this proposal, the owner of role D can replace their own key, and also revoke their key without relying on the delegator.
+With this proposal, the owner of role D can replace their own key without relying on the delegator.
 This will improve response time to key compromises and prevent key sharing by allowing keys to be rotated more regularly.
 Combined with multi-role delegations this allows project teams to shrink and grow without delegation to a project key.

 TUF already contains a key rotation mechanism, which is only specified and used for the root file.
-This proposal allows the rotation mechanism to be used by other delegations, and extends it with self-revocation.
+This proposal allows the rotation mechanism to be used by other delegations.

 # Specification